ipublikuj-archive/twitter/readme.md

 	twitter: IPub\Twitter\DI\TwitterExtension
 ```

+> NOTE: Don't forget to register [OAuth extension](http://github.com/iPublikuj/oauth), because this extension is depended on it!

 ## Documentation

 Learn how to authenticate the user using Twitter's oauth or call Twitter's api in [documentation](https://github.com/iPublikuj/twitter/blob/master/docs/en/index.md).